 - Whisk together until well combined.

 - Add in all remaining dry ingredients and stir with a wooden spoon.
 The batter will be on the thicker side.
 Be sure to spoon and level the flour, don’t scoop straight from the bag.

 - Let cool completely before slicing.
-They tend to fall apart if you cut them prematurely, so really try to wait a good 20-30 minutes before slicing* (though longer is even better)!
+They tend to fall apart if you cut them prematurely, so really try to wait at least 30 minutes before slicing (though longer is even better)!
 They hold up really well as long as they're cool when sliced 🙂 You can always heat them up in the microwave after they're sliced if you want to enjoy them warm.